vidjil/vidjil/doc/dev-client.md

 ### Setup

-The config file for the vidjil client who will be used can be found at vidjil-client/conf/conf.js
+The config file that will be used by the client can be found at vidjil-client/conf/conf.js

-Since this instalation does not provide a Vidjil server it is recommended to disable the use of databases,
+Since this installation does not provide a Vidjil server it is recommended to disable the use of databases,

 ``` json
 "use_database" : false,